JsonRodriguez/Music-Player/README.md

 Contributions and Problem Report 🤝

-  Contributions ✔, corrections or advice are always accepted for my growth as a front-end or app developer. 💪
+  Contributions ✔, corrections or advice are always accepted for my growth as a front-end developer or my app. 💪